huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_ha_instance.md

   Changing this parameter will create a new resource.

-* `master_private_ip` - (Optional, String, ForceNew) Specifies the private IP address of the master instance.

-  Changing this parameter will create a new resource.

-* `slave_private_ip` - (Optional, String, ForceNew) Specifies the private IP address of the slave instance.

-  Changing this parameter will create a new resource.

-* `floating_ip` - (Optional, String, ForceNew) Specifies the floating IP address of the CBH HA instance.

-  Changing this parameter will create a new resource.

--> For the parameters `master_private_ip`, `slave_private_ip`, and `floating_ip`, if none of them are specified, a new IP address will be assigned to each.
-If one is specified, then the other two must also be specified.

 * `auto_renew` - (Optional, String) Specifies whether auto-renew is enabled.
   Valid values are **true** and **false**.
 Defaults to **false**.